SvenTiigi/YouTubePlayerKit/README.md

 )
 ```

-Additionally, you can update the `parameters` of a `YouTubePlayer` via:
+To differentiate between parameters and configuration, understand that parameters control the behavior and style of the YouTube player, while the configuration is linked to the underlying web view.
+You cannot modify the configuration after instantiation; however, it is possible to update the parameters, as shown below:

 ```swift
 youTubePlayer.parameters.showControls = false
 ```

 > [!WARNING]
-> Updating the `YouTubePlayer.Parameters` during runtime will cause the `YouTubePlayer` to reload.
+> Updating the [`YouTubePlayer.Parameters`](https://github.com/SvenTiigi/YouTubePlayerKit/blob/main/Sources/Models/YouTubePlayer%2BParameters.swift) during runtime will cause the player to reload.

 ### Source

-The `YouTubePlayer.Source` is an enum which allows you to specify which YouTube source should be loaded.
+The [`YouTubePlayer.Source`](https://github.com/SvenTiigi/YouTubePlayerKit/blob/main/Sources/Models/YouTubePlayer%2BSource.swift) is an enum which allows you to specify which YouTube source should be loaded/cued.

 ```swift
 // A single video